-The Sheriff has sanctioned, recognized and agreed to a joint Department/DSA Training Committee.
+The Sheriff has sanctioned, recognized and agreed to a joint Department/DSA/MSA Training Committee.

-The joint Training Committee shall consist of two representatives designated by the DSA and two or more persons designated by the Sheriff.
+The joint Training Committee shall consist of two representatives designated by the DSA, two representatives designated by MSA, and two or more persons designated by the Sheriff.